-Grace governance is led by its Board of Directors.
-We have established corporate governance principles, business ethics, and conflicts of interest policies to guide employees in their daily business interactions.
+Grace has established corporate governance principles, business ethics, and conflicts of interest policies to guide employees in their daily business interactions.
 The policies reaffirm Grace's commitment to comply with all applicable laws and be governed by the highest level of business ethics.
 In addition, Grace's Environment, Health, and Safety (EHS) Management System is Grace company policy, with all appropriate audit and compliance procedures.

 Policies and Delegation of Authority

 A comprehensive set of policies and procedures is an important part of establishing and maintaining effective internal controls.
-Policies are prepared under the direction of the Board of Directors and the Chief Executive Officer, and are made available to all employees.
+Policies are prepared under the direction of the Chief Executive Officer, and made available to all employees.
 Easily accessible, up-to-date policies help provide an authoritative guide to Grace's business philosophy, structure, requirements for authorization of various transactions, as well as statements of business practices and policies in specific areas.

 An overview explaining matters such as application to subsidiaries and joint ventures, delegations of authority, statements of Grace business practices and policies, as well as procedures for the issuance and use of policies, is provided to all employees in a Grace Policy and Organization Guide.